JulesDT/friweb/rapport.md

 ## Question 1

-The number of tokens can be obtained by summing the amount of time a word appears in each document.
+The number of tokens can be obtained by summing how many times a word occurs in each document.

 For the CACM collection, it is **105702**
 For the CS278 collection, it is **15 983 210**

 ## Question 2

-We get the size of the vocabulary by checking the length of the inverted index we have.
+We get the size of the vocabulary by checking out the length of the inverted index we have built.

 For the CACM collection, it is **15565**
 For the CS278 collection, it is **244 561**